Advice for Undergraduate Students

 Building a Studio Culture in an online studio class requires your time and effort.
 Attending weekly live Zoom sessions is the best investment you can make to ensure a successful outcome.
 Within a robust Studio Culture, architecture students learn not just from their faculty but also from their peers.
 Build a relationship with your design studio faculty and contribute to the Studio Culture by attending live Zoom sessions each week and posting your work to Conceptboard.
 Connecting with faculty and peer students through synchronous interactions will enrich your design education in immeasurable and profound ways ultimately leading to a successful transition to the profession.

 In online studio classes, students have live interactions with faculty on a weekly basis in synchronous Zoom meetings.
 There is a strong correlation between Zoom sessions and student success.
 Receiving live feedback from Studio faculty is the most time-efficient for busy online students.
-Online students are required to check in with studio instructors at least once a week via Zoom.
+Online students are asked to check in with studio instructors at least once a week via Zoom or view recordings of Zoom sessions.

-ARH 110 Studio 1: Please dedicate 18 hours minimum per week
+ARH 110 Studio: Concept and Form (3 credits) – Please dedicate 18 hours minimum per week

-ARH 653 Introductory Design Studio 2: Please dedicate 36 hours minimum per week
+ARH 150 Studio: Space and Ordering (6 credits) – Please dedicate 36 hours minimum per week

 Your success in an online studio class relies heavily on the effort you make to communicate with faculty.
 Make it a priority to regularly dialogue with your faculty EACH week during the semester by attending weekly Zoom sessions (many questions get asked and answered there).
 Correspond with your faculty regarding any challenges or questions you may have in completing your work.
 Don’t be afraid to ask questions especially if you are unclear on expectations.
 Questions count as participation, and everyone in your class will benefit from your questions!

 The ARH Blog (this website) is our virtual hub for sharing important information and exciting announcements.
-This frequently updated blog offers valuable resources and is a great way to get to know the ARH community.
-Find resources specifically for new students, faculty bios, examples of student work, alumni stories, scholarship opportunities, resume and portfolio advice, our diversity equity inclusion efforts, and much much more!
+This frequently updated website offers valuable resources and is a great way to get to know the ARH community.
+Find resources specifically for new students, faculty bios, student work, alumni stories, scholarship opportunities, architect license requirements, resume and portfolio advice, community based design projects, university and department policies, and much much more!

 A digital camera or a smartphone is needed to photograph drawings and models so that you can submit your work each week.

-- Adobe Creative Cloud (includes Photoshop and InDesign) is available to all registered students at no additional cost – Create an account at Adobe.com using your academyart email address.
+• Adobe Creative Cloud (Photoshop, Illustrator, InDesign) is available to all registered students at no additional cost – Create an account at Adobe.com using your academyart email address.

-Supplies for ARH 110 and ARH 170 overlap so you do not have to purchase anything twice.
-ARH 110 Studio 1 Conceptual Design Studio requires additional tools and materials for physical model-making.
+Supplies for ARH 110 Studio: Concept and Form and ARH 170 Design Communication 1 overlap so you do not have to purchase anything twice.
+ARH 110 requires additional tools and materials for physical model-making.
 Please check your courses for the FULL list of supplies for each class.

 See the list below if you are waiting for financial aid and can only purchase a partial list of supplies during the first two weeks of classes.
 You will need the items listed below on your first day of class.
 As funds become available, you can purchase the full list of supplies.